-2) No make-up (or early) mid-term exam will be given for any reason.
-Instead, if you miss the mid-term exam, you will receive the replacement score from Part I of the comprehensive Final Exam (see explanation of Final Exam in section above).
+2) No make-up (or early) midterm exams will be given for any reason.
+Instead, if you miss the midterm exam, you will receive the replacement score from Part I of the comprehensive Final Exam (see explanation of Final Exam in section above).